-- In FY 2010, the Board adopted a temporary accelerated funding policy that will pay off the catch-up payment even faster; resulting in the retiree liability being paid off over 15 years, and the remainder of the liability being paid off at the end of 30 years. - MPERS conducted an Asset Allocation Study and has restructured the portfolio eliminating some of the risk. - The fund assets have rebounded from the 2008-2009 recession nicely. - In FY 2015, the Board adopted a contribution stabilization reserve fund from gains realized in the market as a way to level out the employer contribution rate.
+- In FY 2010, the Board adopted a temporary accelerated funding policy intended to pay off the catch-up payment even faster; resulting in the retiree liability being paid off over 15 years, and the remainder of the liability being paid off at the end of 30 years. - MPERS conducted an asset allocation study and restructured the portfolio and eliminated some of the risk. - The fund assets rebounded from the 2008-2009 recession nicely. - In FY 2015, the Board adopted a contribution stabilization reserve fund from gains realized in the market as a way to level out the employer contribution rate.
 This is intended to relieve the pressure on the contribution rate during years when the investment performance is not as great as predicted.